 The Sacré-Coeur is also thoroughly unmissable.
 It’s beautiful inside and out, and it offers fantastic views of the surrounding Montmartre.

-Another highlight is Sainte-Chapelle, which was built to house Jesus’ crown of thorns and a piece of his crucifix.
-The stained glass windows here are one of the best Gothic wonders on the planet.
-Many of the stained glass windows throughout Paris are absolutely incredible.
+Another highlight is Sainte-Chapelle, which was built to house Jesus’ crown of thorns along with a piece of his crucifix.
+The stained glass windows here are some of the best Gothic wonders on the planet, but many of the stained glass windows throughout Paris are absolutely incredible.

 An early form of a shopping arcade, Paris’ covered passages are unique and beautiful – and a great option if the weather is bad.